-The two-system framework introduces a pair of interacting Markov chains, where each chain generates proposals based on the empirical law of the other.
+where $\mu_t=\law(\overline{X}_t)$, and $C(\mu)$ is Lipschitz continuous, bounded, and positive definite for all $\mu\in \mathcal{P}_2(\mathbb{R}^d)$.
+In particular, $b(\overline{X}_t)$ no longer depends on $t$ and the law of $\overline{X}_t$.
+As such, for $b(x)=-\nabla V(x)$, the invariant distribution takes the form $\rho(x)\propto\exp(-V(x))$.
+Thus, the two-system framework introduces a pair of interacting Markov chains, where each chain generates proposals based on the empirical law of the other.
 When applied to a continuous-time mean-field sampler, this coupling preserves $\rho$ as the invariant distribution in both the finite-particle setting and the infinite-particle limit.
-By adding Metropolis–Hastings acceptance steps to an alternating (staggered) time-discretization of this coupled system, we obtain an ensemble-chain sampler that exactly maintains the target distribution $\rho$.
+By adding Metropolis--Hastings acceptance steps to an alternating (staggered) time-discretization of this coupled system, we obtain an ensemble-chain sampler that exactly maintains the target distribution $\rho$.

+The continuous-time statements that follow assume an abstract bounded, Lipschitz-on-$(\mathcal{P}_2,\mathcal{W}_2)$, uniformly positive-definite preconditioner $C$.
+The empirical-covariance preconditioners used in the discrete-time Metropolis-adjusted algorithms of Section~\ref{sec:ensemble_chain_mcmc} need not satisfy this global $\mathcal{W}_2$-Lipschitz condition on all of $\mathcal{P}_2(\mathbb{R}^d)$; their exact $\rho^{\otimes 2N}$-invariance follows instead from conditional detailed balance in the discrete-time kernels (Appendix~\ref{appendix:ensemble_chain_proof}), independently of the continuous-time well-posedness theory.

-This connection demonstrates that ensemble-chain samplers approximate expectations with respect to $\rho$ by leveraging interactions between particles.
+This connection demonstrates that ensemble-chain samplers approximate expectations under $\rho$ by leveraging particle interactions.
 In the limit as $N \to \infty$ (and as time $t\to\infty$), the ensemble statistics converge to their mean-field counterparts.
-This also motivates the use of adaptive samplers, which replace the whole ensemble with a single chain and rely on long-run time averages to recover the same mean-field behavior.
+This also motivates the use of adaptive samplers, which replace the whole ensemble with a single chain and rely on long-run time averages to recover the same mean-field behavior.}